iotaledger/poc-ipfs/api/DEPLOYMENT.md

 {
     "node": {
-        "provider": "https://MYNODE/",               /* A node to perform Tangle operations */ "depth": 3,                                  /* Depth to use for attaches */
+        "provider": "https://MYNODE/",               /* A node to perform Tangle operations */ },
-        "mwm": 9                                     /* MWM to use for attaches */
-    },
     "ipfs": {                                        /* IPFS Node with storage support */
         "provider": "MYIPFSNODE_PROVIDER",           /* e.g. https://ipfs.mydomain.com:443/api/v0/ */